yosoydead/project-3.-Product-Landing-Page/readme.md

 13. [x] 13.
 The navbar should always be at the top of the viewport.
 14. [x] 14.
 My product landing page should have at least one media query.
 15. [x] 15.
 My product landing page should utilize CSS flexbox at least once.
-16. [ ] 16.
+16. [x] 16.
 You can build your project by forking [this CodePen](https://codepen.io/freeCodeCamp/full/MJjpwO) pen.
 Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js

+The codepen [link](https://codepen.io/yosoydead/pen/QZWJJb).
+It's nothing too special.